rafat17/Sorting_Algorithm_Visualizer/README.md

 - Range input to select the number of blocks to sort from 1 to 100 at max
 - Range input to determine the animation speed at which the blocks will sort out from min delay of 400ms to max delay of 10ms
 - Numbers are randomly picked for each block element from between 0 to 99 inclusive
 - Dropdown menu to select any of the 6 sorting algorithms

+## Video Presentation

+<video src="https://github.com/rafat17/Sorting_Algorithm_Visualizer/blob/master/video/demo.mp4" width="100%"></video>

 ## Screenshots